danielsogl/awesome-cordova-plugins/README.md

 ## Plugin Missing?
 Let us know or submit a PR!
 Take a look at [the Developer Guide](https://github.com/driftyco/ionic-native/blob/master/DEVELOPER.md) for more on how to contribute. :heart:

-## Ionic 1/Angular 1 support
+## Ionic V1/Angular 1 support

-Ionic Native 3.x supports Ionic 2.x and above.
-For Ionic/Angular 1 support, please use version 2 of Ionic Native.
+For Ionic V1/Angular 1 support, please use version 2 of Ionic Native.
 See the [2.x README](https://github.com/driftyco/ionic-native/blob/8cd648db5cddd7bdbe2bd78839b19c620cc8c04c/README.md) for usage information.

 # Credits